gabrielpasquantonio/Ecommerce-Las-Antillas/README.md

     - [___Luigi Bosca___](https://shop.luigibosca.com/?ref=tiendanube.com)
         ![Captura](/README/foto2.png)
         ```
         The colors and style of the brand were like our customer's brand.
-We liked the display of your featured products. .
+We liked the display of their featured products. .
     ___

     - [___Becka Store___](https://becka-store-demo.myshopify.com/#header-topbar)